+Opinion.
 There’s a frequently asked question on certain forums along the lines of “how will I die of my Neuroendocrine Cancer?“.
+I also see it occasionally in a list of internet search terms that led to a hit on my blog site (I don’t know who searched, just that this search term led to my site being viewed).
+I just hope they found this post!
 Personally, I find it slightly unsettling, although I can understand why certain people might ask.
 I accept it as a question but I believe there are times and places for it and that a public forum is not the place to have it.
 The vast majority of people do not go to a forum to find out how they might die.
-I can see a list of search terms for hits on my blog site (I don’t know who searched just what was searched).
-Would you believe this also appears from time to time?
-I just hope they found this post!

 I don’t tend to dabble in death – it’s just quite difficult to talk about it in a blog which is part designed to be positive and offer hope.
 So why am I talking about death inside this positive blog?
-Well, apart from thinking the thread mentioned above might scare readers who are already frightened by their diagnosis, perhaps quite recent, and do not want the answer to this question, I also think it might be perceived as a bit ‘glass half empty’.
+Well, apart from thinking the thread mentioned above might scare readers who are already frightened by their diagnosis, which perhaps still quite recent and are not ready to understand the answer to this question, I also think it might be perceived as a bit ‘glass half empty’.
 Both of these things are not good, thus why I believe the question should be between the person wanting to know and a specialist.

 I also believe the “how will I die of Neuroendocrine Cancer” question is a really big assumption about the cause of death.
 Why?
 There’s an increasing chance a person with cancer today will die of something else.
 For example, in UK today, more than one in three (35%) of those people who die having had a cancer diagnosis will now die from other causes.
 This is up from one in five (21%) 20 years ago.
 By 2020 this will improve further to almost four in 10 people (38%).
 This means the number of people who get cancer but die from another cause has doubled over the past 20 years.
 The cancer story is changing and a quick bit of research confirms it’s changing on a worldwide basis.